ondat/documentation/README.md

 # README

-For anyone working on the UX/UI on this repo, the doc search is still being implemented.
+For anyone working on the UX/UI on this repository, the doc search is still being implemented.
 The \_category\_.yml file in each subdirectory of docs/ is to ensure that the side bar renders properly.
-The pages in the versioned\_docs/ folder are pre-built static html files, and won't render properly in docusaurus yet, so I've deactivated them.
+The pages in the versioned\_docs/ folder are pre-built static HTML files, and won't render properly in docusaurus yet, so I've deactivated them.
 If you want to try to work with them just remove the underscore from underneath the \_versioned\_docs/ and \_versions.json files